Published on

 The pattern goes beyond "does it compile?" to "does it actually work as part of the system?"
 Each of these tools closes a gap between what the agent wrote and what happens at runtime.
 And crucially, they're all exposed as CLI skills – pipeable, composable, text-in text-out – which brings us to why that matters.

-But there's an important question: what's the right interface between an agent and a feedback loop?
-Do we need to shovel another 70K tokens worth of MCP instructions in the context?
+Which raises the obvious question: what's the right interface between an agent and a feedback loop?
+Do we need to shovel another 70K tokens of MCP instructions into the context?

 The Unix connection

-I agree with Peter that CLI tools that are pipeable and progressively explorable are the optimal interface for current AI models.
+I think CLI tools that are pipeable and progressively explorable are the optimal interface for current AI models, and Peter makes the same case.
 Not because CLIs are inherently superior to GUIs – they often aren't, for a lot of humans – but because text-in, text-out interfaces are what these models are most fluent with.
 In ML terms, they're in distribution: the kind of interface the model has seen most during training.
 And if some models later work better with a different interface, repackaging CLI wrapped APIs won't be too difficult.

 So, "progressively explorable" means the agent can start broad and narrow down. git log --oneline gives an overview.
 Pick a commit, git show gives details. git diff narrows further.
 At each step, the agent gets feedback and decides where to dig deeper.
 The tool doesn't force a particular path – it responds to choices.
 But it's true for the CLI interface itself, running --help for each command depth.